-Clarke University students who plan to transfer credits from other two-year or four-year accredited institutions earned during summer school or other special sessions, must complete a transfer credit request form and submit it to the registrar's office prior to beginning the course.
-Upon completion of the course, students must request a transcript be sent to the registrar's office prior to post-registration during the following semester.
+Clarke University students who plan to transfer credits from other two-year or fouryear accredited institutions earned during summer school or other special sessions, must complete a transfer credit request form and submit it to the registrar's office prior to beginning the course.
+Upon completion of the course, students must request a transcript be sent to the registrar's office prior to the Add/Drop deadline during the following semester.
 Failure to do so may result in additional required coursework.